Children are a blessing and a gift from the Lord.

 Over the years, the Belin Nursery kept growing and growing.
 One interesting time was when the nursery was open until 11 PM.
 This was done to accommodate some mothers who were waitresses at local restaurants.
 Hot dinners were prepared and the children were snuggled goodnight.
 This part of the program lasted approximately two years.
 By the late 1970s the Belin Nursery grew so that the children were separated into different classrooms according to age.
 In the early 1980s a teacher named Vincy Black began to implement a more structured education curriculum into the program.
-Belin Nursery began in only three rooms of the Education Building.
+Belin Nursery began in only three rooms of the Educational Building.
 Today, the program continues to be located there but has expanded to 12 rooms with full capacity.
 They continue to be shared with Sunday School classes.
 Hot lunches are still prepared just like Ms. Sylvia fixed in the beginning.

-In 1991, the name changed to Belin Creative Learning Center (BCLC) by the creativity of Lynn Coggeshall, former director and 4-year-old teacher.
-Ms. Coggeshall served on BCLC's board for many years as chairperson.
+In 1991, the name changed to the Belin Creative Learning Center (BCLC) by the creativity of Lynn Coggeshall, former director and 4-year-old teacher.
+Ms. Coggeshall served on the BCLC’s board for many years as chairperson.
 Her son, Beck, drew the precious logo in use today.

 For more than 20 years, Barbara DiGregorio was involved in this wonderful program, beginning as a substitute teacher, then as a 3-year-old teacher, then as assistant director, and finally as the director.
 Barbara definitely saw amazing growth through her many years with BCLC before retiring in 2012!

 Today, the BCLC continues to be a strong, vital part of our church and community, preparing God’s children for elementary school and planting seeds of faith in a loving, caring environment.